-In summary, based on the previous geochemical evaluations (EHS Support, 2019a, 2019b, 2020, 2021a, 2021b, 2021c, 2022) and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (beryllium, cobalt, lithium, and radium 226/228), derived from the BSFAP, in groundwater sampled at MW-1603.
+Based on the previous geochemical evaluations4 and the updated review presented in this ASD investigation, there is insufficient evidence to support the presence of CCR constituents (beryllium, cobalt, and lithium, and radium 226/228 concentrations), derived from the BSFAP in groundwater sampled at MW-1603.
 The ternary plot does not support temporal changes of MW-1603 groundwater quality.
-The boron, chloride, and sulfate ion ratios remain relatively unchanged since September 2019.
-Therefore, it is unlikely that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from the BSFAP.
-It is likely that beryllium, cobalt, lithium, and radium 226/228 are sourced from the lithologies in which MW-1603 is screened across, primarily the Princess coal.
+The boron, chloride, and sulfate ion ratios remain relatively unchanged since September 2019; therefore, it is apparent that beryllium, cobalt, lithium, and radium 226/228 detected within MW-1603 groundwater are sourced from an alternate source than the BSFAP.
+It is likely that beryllium, cobalt, lithium, and radium 226/228 are sourced from the localized lithologies in which MW-1603 is screened across, primarily the Princess coal.